bediger4000/circumlunar/README.md

 determine if **F** = m **A** integration of earth's gravity causes the vehicle to change to an elliptic orbit.
 Use the same 1000 meter/sec &#916;V as in (3).
+   * Simulated an [impulsive](impulse1.go) and a [nonimpulsive](nonimpulsive1.go) 1000 meter/second velocity change.
+     Had to tinker with the timing of the nonimpulsive burn to get the two orbits to overlap.
-5. Try numeric integration of a [Hohmann transfer orbit]() works.
+5. Try numeric integration of a [Hohmann transfer orbit]().
 This requires two impulsive velocity changes.
    * Simulated an [impulsive](impulse2.go) and a [nonimpulsive](nonimpulsive2.go) two-burn solution.
 6. See if a "barely 2 minute" continuous thrust and concomitant mass change numerically integrates to a big ellipse that takes the vehicle out to the radius of the Moon's orbit.
+   * Got that [simulated](circularize.go).
+The vehicle pretty much drains its propellant tanks to circularize back to the 1075 mile high space station orbit.
 7. Try to put a 3rd body, the Moon, into the simulation of (5).

 ![elliptical trans-lunar orbit](translunar_orbit.png)

-Above is an approximately to-scale 1075 mile orbit, followed by a nonimpulsive (continuous thrust and mass change) burn to increase velocity by 2721.34 meters/sec.
+Above is a simulation of an approximately to-scale 1075 mile orbit, followed by a simulated, nonimpulsive (continuous thrust and mass change) burn to increase velocity by 2721.34 meters/sec.
-The burn ends up lasting 172.25 seconds, which is more like three minutes than "scarcely two".
+The burn ends up lasting 172.25 seconds, which is much more like three minutes than "scarcely two".
 The burn also starts 212.250 seconds after the impulsive version happens, so as to align apogee with the X-axis of the plot.